The Toolbag Baking Tutorial

 The Metalness output bakes the metalness value from the high poly material(s).
 If your materials do not have metalness inputs, metalness content will be generated automatically.
-There is a Metalness Threshold setting to fine tune this conversion, which does not apply if the source materials use the metalness workflow.
+There is a Metalness Threshold setting to fine to fine tune this conversion, which does not apply if the source materials use the metalness workflow.

 Featured art by Xavier Coelho-Kostolny